freddyfernandez/FlutterAppColegio/README.md

 INICIAR SESION:
-- luis@gmail.com, password:luis12
+- correo: luis@gmail.com, password: luis12
-- renzo@gmail.com, password:renzo12
+- correo: renzo@gmail.com, password: renzo12

 A few resources to get you started if this is your first Flutter project: